Economics

 - The migration reserve covers any shortfall if the token price dropped

-Section titled “Liquidation Scenarios”Scenario A: Token price increased
+Section titled “Liquidation Scenarios”Scenario A: Token price increased (profitable liquidation)

 - Collateral is worth more than the borrowed amount